Frank Dowling, MD

 Dr. Hwang provides individual and group psychotherapy services for adolescents (15+ years old) and adults.
 She is a recognized provider by the World Trade Center Health Program and Committee on Physician Health.
 She is intensively trained in Dialectical Behavioral Therapy, offering both individual and skills group services as part of a comprehensive DBT program at LIBM and its sister practice – Long Island Mind and Body.

-Kelly Stanley is a Licensed Master of Social Work, who graduated from Fordham University’s Graduate School of Social Service where she focused on the effects of and recovery from trauma and crisis.
+Kelly Stanley is a Licensed Clinical Social Worker, who graduated from Fordham University’s Graduate School of Social Service where she focused on the effects of and recovery from trauma and crisis.
 She is a member of the NASW (National Association of Social Workers), a trained Crisis Counselor and Board Member for Big Brothers, Big Sisters of Long Island.

 Prior to joining this practice, Kelly provided individual, family and couples counseling at a community Agency with a focus on the client in their environment, encompassing the mental, physical and relational challenges affecting a person’s well-being.